A Celtic Christian Worldview (20)

 God has redeemed a people unto good works, as Paul reminds us (Eph.
 2.8-10).
 The salvation which we enjoy in Jesus Christ is the means whereby God intends to restore His world to its original good condition, as those who have been saved are “careful to do good deeds” in every area of their lives.
 Paul instructed Titus to teach the believers on the island of Crete to be zealous for good works, to “maintain” them for the good and profit of all men, and for meeting urgent needs and bearing fruit for Christ (Tit.
 3.8, 14).

 Thus, the struggle for good works continues in the souls and Personal Mission Fields of those who have been redeemed by Jesus Christ.
 It’s not enough for us to refrain from the obvious evils of the day; we must be zealous for good works, ready and equipped for them (2 Tim.
-3.15-17), and careful to maintain them so that we extend the grace and blessings of God to everyone around us.
+3.15-17), and careful to maintain them so that we extend the grace and blessings of God to everyone around us, doing good to all people as often as we may (Gal.
+6.9, 10).

 Christians celebrate Good Friday as that day above all others in which the goodness of God was displayed to the world.
 “Who can call Good Friday good?” asked the poet in Johnny Hart’s B.C. comic strip.
 Again, in the second panel, “Who can call Good Friday good?”
 Then in the third and fourth panels, “They who are bought by the blood of the Lamb, they can call Good Friday good.”
 What we learn from Jesus is that doing good costs something.
 Doing good often involves sacrifice, giving up something we might prefer for the sake of touching others with the grace of God.
 Doing good means denying ourselves, taking up whatever cross is before us – the needs of others, whatever will benefit, edify, or profit them at the moment – and following Jesus into a selfless life of serving the people to whom God sends us each day.